xaxxon/v8toolkit/README.md

 After wrapping your class, you can use your class just as any other primitive type.
 On its own, as a paramter to a function, as a return type from a function, or in an STL container.

-#### Introducing the ScriptHelper
+#### Introducing the Script

 There's one more "helper" type we haven't talked about, since it's not needed for simple examples shown so far.
 It's likely in a real-world project the same code will be run multiple times and compiling it each time is a huge waste.
-That's where the ScriptHelper type comes in.
+That's where the Script type comes in.

     // returns a compiled script that can be run multiple times without re-compiling auto script = context->compile("println('Hello Javascript World!');");